snackzone/activerecord-lite/readme.md

 * Has many through

 ###Did I mention it's searchable?
-* SQLObject#where takes a params hash and uses it to query the db, returning all matches.
+* SQLObject#where takes a params hash and uses it to query the DB, returning all matches.
+* Where method calls are:
+  * stackable, as each returns a Relation instance
+  * lazy, as queries only fire when the Relation is coerced into an array
+* Relations also cache queries.
+Storing a relation as a variable and manipulating it in multiple places only results in one query to the DB.

 ###Coming Soon
-* Relations!
+[x] Relations!
+[ ] Relation#includes
+[ ] Relation search methods
-* Migrations!
+[ ] Migrations!